 The users try to accomplish this set of tasks under controlled conditions.

-While the users try to accomplish those tasks, the observers watch and/or measure their overall success in accomplishing those goals.
+While the users try to complete tasks, the observers watch and/or measure their overall success in accomplishing those goals and look to identify usability problems.
 They can either take notes while observing or record the session with audio or video for convenient recall.

 The observers take note of where the users succeed and where they have trouble, so they can revisit their designs at a later date and make improvements.